 –

-Peter is entreating us not to abuse the grace of God, not to drag it in the
+Peter is entreating us not to abuse the grace of God, not to drag Him through the

 mud, for God impartially judges our works, giving reason to fear Him.
 Peter